 Why study this subject:

-Photography includes digital imaging, manipulation and light-sensitive materials found in film and darkroom practice.
-A variety of photographic genres are explored with an emphasis on fine art approaches.
-Students will be introduced to a range of stimulating photographic opportunities and will explore how lighting, lenses, camera functions, and digital techniques are used to manipulate imagery.
+Students will be introduced to a range of stimulating photographic opportunities and will explore how lighting, lens, camera functions, digital and traditional techniques are used to manipulate imagery.

 Photography is more than documenting and recording.
-Students are required to develop imaginative, technically accomplished and individual approaches that reflect their creative styles and visual interests.
+Students are required to develop personal, meaningful, conceptual ideas, technically accomplished and individual approaches that reflect their creative styles and visual interests.

 Personal skills that will be challenged and developed: